ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: More details in RL training

-\paragraph{RL.} Our policy and value functions are separate neural networks with hidden layers of sizes [256, 256, 128].
-All the inputs are normalized between 0 to 1 before feeding to the networks.
-We use ReLU as the activation function.
-We also list the hyper-parameters of PPO~\cite{schulman2017proximal} in Table \ref{tab:hyperparameters}.
-The states and rewards are summarized in Table ~\ref{tab:states} and Table ~\ref{tab:rewards}. \paragraph{Training.} Throughout the training phase, reinforcement learning is conducted on GPU, and the simulation is performed on CPU.
+Throughout the training phase, reinforcement learning is conducted on GPU, and the simulation is performed on CPU.
 Acceleration of the simulation is facilitated by using a multi-core parallel method across 128 environments.
 The frequency for simulation is 50 Hz, while the control frequency is 5 Hz.
 Training on an A40 graphics card, convergence is achieved after 10 minutes.